Ruby Bhatia: Career

 Bhatia won the Miss India Canada contest in 1993 and shifted to India in 1994, when she participated in Femina Miss India.
-She went on to become a VJ for Channel V. She also hosted BPL Oye! and Filmfare Awards.
+She went on to become a VJ for Channel V. She hosted BPL Oye! and Filmfare Awards.

 She also co-hosted the Miss World 1996 held at Bangalore with Richard Steinmetz.
 In 1997, she made her television debut with Yeh Hai Raaz but quit the show midway being replaced by Deepti Bhatnagar.

 Later, she appeared in several Hindi serials such as Kasautii Zindagii Kay as well as in movies.

 Personal life

 Bhatia was first married to singer Nitin Bali for three years, before getting divorced in 1999.
 In December 2009, she married Ajit S. Dutta.